Dracula: Disease

 Contagious disease was a topic of social and medical concern in late Victorian England.
 Vampirism can represent disease, being both an initial infection and the resulting illness.
 The novel characterises vampirism with terms from social degeneration theory, an 18th- and 19th-century social and biological concept arising from fear over the deterioration of the "human condition"; Victorian psychiatry, known then as "alienism"; and anthropology.
 Theories of degeneracy propagated Victorian-era beliefs about poor moral character being transmissible like a pathogen.
 Halberstam writes that Dracula and Renfield's relationship suggests that vampirism is "a psychological disorder, an addictive activity".
 He notes that Renfield, and by association Dracula, is described by doctors using terminology more appropriate for describing animals.
 Brian Aldiss writes that Count Dracula represents the initial disease while Renfield's madness is a symptom of advanced infection.
-Halbertstam highlights that disease was frequently associated with Jews during the period.
+Jack Halberstam highlights that disease was frequently associated with Jews during the period.
 Sexually transmitted infection, particularly syphilis, is a frequent topic.
 Literary critic Martin Willis writes that the novel depicts Victorian discourse over the origin, cause and treatment of disease, especially in the context of Lucy's treatment and eventual death.